ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Transforming strings into lists
 -------------------------------

-Use the :ansplugin:`ansible.builtin.split#filter` filter to transform a character/string delimited string into a list of items suitable for :ref:`looping <playbooks_loops>`:
+Use the :ansplugin:`ansible.builtin.split#filter` filter to transform a character/string delimited string into a list of items suitable for :ref:`looping <playbooks_loops>`.
+For example, if you want to split a string variable `fruits` by commas, you can use:

 .. code-block:: yaml+jinja